04 Apr

 Complete Business Privacy

 A limited company must register with Companies House and submit the information that becomes a public record.
-The owner of a limited company will have to provide business information as well as directors’ and shareholders’ information.
+The owner of a small limited company will have to provide business information as well as directors’ and shareholders’ information.
 This raises the visibility of your firm.
 You don’t need to register your firm with Companies House as a sole trader, allowing you greater privacy for your business.

 Flexibility To Change In Future